zodajam/config/logo-kitty-onstart/install.md

 ```bash
 cat ~/.name-of-file/ | lolcat
 ```
-(lolcat is to make it a random rainbow color, optional but I use it)
+(lolcat is to make it a random rainbow color, optional but I use it)<br>
 6. Now everytime you open up any terminal, that file will be read and printed.